 You will be collected from your hotel and transferred to the Interislander ferry terminal in time for your ferry check in.

-Leaving Welllington today you will first pass the Wairarapa on the eastern side of the Rimutaka Ranges.
+Leaving Wellington today you will first pass the Wairarapa on the eastern side of the Remutaka Ranges.
 A significant contrast to the hills of Wellington, it's rich pastures and boutique vineyards of Martinborough give way to grassy plains and rugged coastal shores.
 Go through Greytown, home to the largest number of wooden buildings in the country then stop in Masterton, a small farming town known for its Golden Shears competition - where shearers compete for the title of fastest shearer.
 Continue on to Hawkes Bay and Havelock North before arriving in Napier, the art deco capital of New Zealand.

 Napier, the city by the sea, is renowned for its 1930s Art Deco architecture, events such as the Art Deco Weekend in February, stately Norfolk pines, surrounding wineries and local fresh produce.
 Supported by a Mediterranean climate and over 2,200 hours of sunshine a year this popular year-round destination boasts a vibrant cafe culture amongst the splendour of the Art Deco buildings.